spotinst/help/src/docs/spot-pc/README.md

 ## Co-Management: Who does what?

-Spot PC co-management is a collaboration between Spot, the IT administrator and the consuming organization.
+Spot PC co-management is a collaboration between Spot by NetApp, the IT administrator and the tenant organization.
 Each entity has a role in a successful Spot PC experience.

 ### Operate: Spot by NetApp